d-plaindoux/parsec.rust/README.md

 }
 ```

 Since the Parser size is not known Rust does not allow the Trait type to be returned and used as is.
-For this reason each parser is implemented by a specific
+For this reason each parser is denoted by a specific
-structure (`struct`) and an implementation of this previous `Trait`.
+structure (`struct`) and the corresponding `Parser` trait implementation.

 ## Basic parsers